 A useful resource for policies and procedures is the Academic Calendar.
 You can find this document at westerncalendar.uwo.ca.
 Also, a visit to your Faculty website (academic counselling page) should provide useful advice and information about policies, procedures, deadlines, and requirements.
 If you have been required to withdraw you should check with your Faculty to see if they have posted a downloadable Waiver of Progression Requirements form.

 Waiver of Progression Requirements may also be referred to as a Dean’s Waiver.

 Another useful site is Governance www.uwo.ca/univsec/.
-Click on Academic Policies then Handbook of Academic and Scholarship Policy.
-Policies are grouped by topic: Registration/Progression/Graduation; Examinations; and Academic Rights and Responsibilities may be particularly relevant.
+Click on the Academic Policies tab.
+Policies are grouped by topic: Registration, Progression, Graduation; Examinations; and Rights and Responsibilities may be particularly relevant.

 On Probation or Required to Withdraw

 In academic programs students are adjudicated at specific points in the year: May (September to May courses), and then in July/August (for students completing courses in summer sessions).
 Adjudication means that the student's grades and course selections are compared to the requirements for progression for both the degree and the specific program of study.
 If you do not meet the requirements for progression you may be put on probation with conditions or be required to withdraw from the University.

 Should you appeal your Conditions of Probation?
 Should you appeal for a Waiver of Progression Requirements to avoid having to withdraw for twelve months?